 - 1. Chairing the Training Committee. - 2.
 Coordinating trainee selection and recruitment. - 3.
 Assisting trainees with entering and exiting the county personnel system at the beginning and end of the training year. - 4.
 Coordinating the designation and assignment of rotations/tracks. - 5.
 Reviewing performance evaluations and expectations with trainees and supervisors. - 6.
 Meeting regularly with the trainee cohorts (e.g., Training Director Meeting). - 7.
 Coordinating schedules of training events. - 8.
-Ensuring that the internship adheres to Association of Psychology Postdoctoral and Internship Centers (APPIC) guidelines and policies. - 9.
+Ensuring that the internship and fellowship adhere to Association of Psychology Postdoctoral and Internship Centers (APPIC) guidelines and policies. - 9.
 Ensuring the internship meets American Psychological Association (APA) accreditation standards. - 10.
-Assuring the fellowship meets APPIC guidelines and policies. - 11.
-Ensuring the program complies with applicable Agency Affiliation Agreements. - 12.
-Preparing reviews and self-studies of the training program to submit to the Youth Services Department administrative officers. - 13.
-Monitoring clinical supervision. - 14.
-Coordinating midyear and final evaluations and submission of reports to graduate programs. - 15.
+Ensuring the program complies with applicable Agency Affiliation Agreements. - 11.
+Preparing reviews and self-studies of the training program to submit to the Youth Services Department administrative officers. - 12.
+Monitoring clinical supervision. - 13.
+Coordinating midyear and final evaluations and submission of reports to graduate programs. - 14.
 Coordinating didactic training, seminars, and workshops.